An object that manages the relationship between skeletal animations and the nodes and geometries they animate.

 - watchOS 2.0+

 Skeletal animation is a technique for simplifying the animation of complex geometries, such as humanoid characters in a game.
 An animation skeleton is a simple hierarchy of control nodes, which themselves have no visible geometry.
-Associating the skeleton with a geometry (also called “skinning” the skeleton or creating a skinned model) allows SceneKit to automatically deform the geometry when you move the skeleton’s control nodes (as shown in Figure 1).
+Associating the skeleton with a geometry (also called “skinning” the skeleton or creating a skinned model) allows SceneKit to automatically deform the geometry when you move the skeleton’s control nodes, as shown below.

 Working with an Animation Skeleton